Affiliate Disclosure

 First, the maximum balance is $250,000.
 While that may seem like a lot of money, Apple's is much lower than some other banks and cuts right at the FDIC insurance level.

 Also, there isn't a physical bank to interact with.
-Users must transact in a wholly digital environment through Apple Wallet and support over iMessage.
+Users must transact in a wholly digital environment through the iPhone Wallet app and support over iMessage.
 Digital natives may find this appealing, but it isn't for everyone.

 Getting money in and out

 Adding money to Apple Savings can be automatic or manual.
-Users can set up their accrued Daily Cash rewards from Apple Card to automatically deposit in the account.
+Users can set up their accrued Daily Cash rewards from Apple Card purchases to be automatically deposited in the account.
 There's also the option of setting up direct deposit, thanks to an available account and routing number.

 Not all checking accounts interface directly with Apple Savings Not all checking accounts interface directly with Apple Savings